uglymugs/JustNUM/problem-report.md

 ###### Solution

 We implemented the case form before the task form.
 Operating on the principle that something should work before it is refactored, we have extracted a common form for cases, but did not get onto doing the same for tasks.
-The way in which we did it is somewhat problematic.
+The way in which we did it -- taking parameters from the location path and passing different props accordingly from the container component -- is somewhat problematic.

+###### Problem

+For example, navigating from an edit form to a new form would not remount the component, so the data was not cleared.

+###### Solution

+We listen for this transition in `componentWillReceiveProps` and fire an action `clearCaseForm` to dispatch Redux Form's `destroy` action creator and empty the `currentCase.caseData` state.

+I believe a better approach would be to conditionally create different Redux Form components instead of wrapping the same instance and changing the props.
+Redux Form should handle destoying automatically.

+###### Problem

+Another group of problems related to our solution concerned handling routing edgecases.
+Because two levels of the url were parametrised (`path="cases/:view(/:caseRef)"`) we could not simply add a catch-all route to match nonexistent views.
+And how to handle a bad caseRef?

+###### Solution

+We had to add logic to `mapStateToProps` and `componentWillReceiveProps`, as well as a redirect to 'page-not-found' in the action creator dispatched after a failure to retrieve a case (i.e. an erroneous caseRef url parameter).
+Getting the `caseRef` through a prop other than the router path would have enabled us to ensure the case existed beforehand.
+But we wanted to be able to navigate directly to cases through the address bar.
+The route's `onEnter` handler might have been a better place to check for a valid `caseRef`, but we didn't consider it.
+That leads us into the next issue...

 #### Populating components asynchronously